 Prawn and kimchi okonomiyaki

-Okonomiyaki are a savoury Japanese pancake made with cabbage and various upload-ins and topped with candy and savoury sauce.
-You can discover ready-made okonomiyaki sauce in maximum Asian supermarkets, or you can make your personal as cautioned below.
+Okonomiyaki is a savory Japanese pancake made with cabbage and various upload-ins and topped with candy and spicy sauce.
+You can discover ready-made okonomiyaki sauce in leading Asian supermarkets or make your personal as cautioned below.
 The sauce is pretty candy, so feel loose to reduce the amount of honey the recipe requires.

 Prep 25 min